-Our Agent will help you keep up with all the players who have been playing the beta since April.
+Our Valorant Agent Guide will help you keep up with all the players who have been playing the beta since April.
 We give you an overview of each agent’s abilities and how to use them.
 One agent at a time, you’ll get a simple guide here.
 Today we’ll cover the human intelligence agent – Cypher.

 Valorant has been on the market for over a month, and the game has already received numerous patches.
 Popular picks, like Sage, keep getting generfed and the maps are regularly adjusted.
 If you’re a Recon fan but Sova isn’t quite your pick, Cypher certainly remedies that.